Aiken, SC Demographics

 A map of Aiken's Population by Race

-Of the 475 places in South Carolina, Aiken is the 15th most populous.
+Aiken is ranked the 16th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Aiken was ranked the 15th most populous place in the 2020 Census.

 Aiken's White Population